-My Story begins, when the plane I was on landed at Kotoko airport in Accra, the capital city of Ghana West Africa.
-I was so excited I almost couldn’t contain myself.
-I couldn’t wait to get off the plane and experience the land of sunshine and beautiful beaches.
+My Story begins, when the plane was on land at Kotoko airport in Accra, the capital city of Ghana West Africa.
+I was so excited I couldn't find myself.
+I couldn't wait to get off the plane and experience the land of sunshine and beautiful beaches.
 I would not be disappointed.

-In Ghana I found out that those coconuts were old dried up versions of coconuts.
+In Ghana I found out that these were old dried up versions of coconuts.
 The real fresh ones are green on the outside and full of fresh cool refreshingly sweet water.
-They call it coconut water not coconut milk as I knew it.
+They call it coconut water not coconut milk if I knew it.

-The coconut is opened with a machete or “cutlass” (as a Ghanaian would say it).
+The coconut is opened with a machete or cutlass (as a Ghanaian would say).
 Some of the green shell is stripped away enough to expose the tan shell at the top.
 Then the coconut top is opened to create an opening to drink out of like a small barrel.
 After you drink the juice then the coconut is cracked wide open to expose the fruit (meat), which is nice and soft, often sweet to eat and energizing.
 What an experience.
-If you were to combine the coconut water and the meat together and put it in a blender it’s a great treat.
-It’s a wonderful inexpensive and extremely healthy daily treat.
+If you were to combine the water and the meat together and put it in a blender it is a great treat.
+It's a wonderful inexpensive and extremely healthy daily treat.

 The longer I stayed, the more I discovered that I enjoyed in this tropical paradise.
 On any given day if you're standing on the shore of any beach in Ghana West Africa, you are bound to see fishermen at work.
 There are those on shore and those that take their fishing out on the sea.
 They have a way of working together in harmony in everything they do to accomplish their goal as a team.
 One of the ways they do that is through music.
 This leads us to the next part of my African Story: